texhex/SQLSimplePS/README.md

 $sqls.Execute()
 ```

 When executed, *TestTable* will only contain one row.
-SQL Simple will execute all commands in a **single transaction** so either all the commands will work, or the transaction is rolled back, and the database will be in the same state before the command (no changes are made).
+SQL Simple executes all commands in a **single transaction** so either all the commands will work, or the transaction is rolled back, and the database will be in the same state before the command (no changes are made).

-Of course, you can also use ``AddMappingWithData()`` with several commands.
-But please note that each command requires their own mapping.
+Of course, you can also use ``AddMappingWithData()`` with several commands, but note that each command requires their own mapping.

 ```powershell
 $sqls = [SQLSimple]::new($connectionString)